💌 The initial conversation

 Considering this in the broader context of tech hiring in its current state, your aim should be to adopt more of a selling mindset.
 There are potentially a host of other competing organisations all trying to tap into the same talent pool as you are.
-If you’re not making an effort to convince candidates of why they should choose to work with you, you’ll quickly start losing out to companies who are.
+If you’re not making an effort to convince developers of why they should choose to work with you, you’ll quickly start losing out to companies who are.

 Your goal should be to maximise knowledge on both sides of the table.
-Candidates should walk away knowing as much as possible about the work you do, and you need to know whether they’ll be able to make an impact on your team.
+Developers should walk away knowing as much as possible about the work you do, and you need to know whether they’ll be able to make an impact on your team.

 The screening chat

-The types of questions asked during this kind of interaction will usually be focussed around the candidate’s educational background, their past work experience and filling in any gaps that were left after reading their profile.
+The types of questions asked during this kind of interaction will usually be focussed around the developer's educational background, their past work experience and filling in any gaps that were left after reading their profile.

 It’s also very important to provide an opportunity towards the end for the person you’re talking to to ask any questions that they might have.

-While this approach can give you a great deal of information in a relatively short amount of time, it can easily leave candidates feeling like they’ve just sat through an interrogation and will potentially do very little to promote a positive candidate experience.
+While this approach can give you a great deal of information in a relatively short amount of time, it can easily leave developers feeling like they’ve just sat through an interrogation and will potentially do very little to promote a positive candidate experience.

 The sales chat